Find Funding

 The PGT provides gardeners with the opportunity to acquire skills and gain qualifications through part-time courses and work placements.
 This enhances their careers and benefits the horticulture profession as a whole.

-Plants & seeds
+Plants & Seeds

 General Funding

-Apply online here http://bit.ly/bagsofhelp4
+Apply online here Tesco Community Grants

 Awards for All Scotland